 Research project(s): Effect of storage on bovine hematologic parameters.

-Current position: Assistant Professor, University of Calgary, Canada
+Current position: Associate Professor, University of Calgary, Canada

 Current position: Phoenix Veterinary Laboratories, Seattle, USA

 1. Witter LE, Gruber EJ, Lean FZ, Stokol T (2017) Evaluation of procoagulant tissue factor expression in canine hemangiosarcoma cell lines.
 Am J Vet Res.
 2017 Jan;78(1):69-79. doi: 10.2460/ajvr.78.1.69.
 Link to Pubmed